-A traumatic disc extrusion (‘slipped disc’) occurs when a small fragment of material from the centre of a disc (the cushion between the bones of the spine) suddenly breaks free and travels at speed through the outer ring of the disc and collides with the delicate spinal cord (the bundle of nerves in the spine).
-This type of ‘slipped disc’ is also referred to as an ‘explosive disc extrusion’, in view of the speed at which the previously healthy disc ruptures.
-The most common causes of this type of injury are road traffic accidents and trauma sustained when dogs run into objects such as trees or patio doors.
-However, rupture of the discs in the spine can also occur when dogs are exercising vigorously.
+A traumatic disc extrusion (‘slipped disc’) occurs when a small fragment of material from the centre of a disc (the cushion between the bones of the spine) suddenly breaks free and travels at speed through the outer ring of the disc and collides with the spinal cord (the bundle of nerves in the spine).
+This type of ‘slipped disc’ is also referred to as an ‘explosive disc extrusion’.

 Investigations are generally required in order to diagnose traumatic disc extrusions and rule out other causes of sudden spinal injury, such as a stroke (referred to as an ischaemic myelopathy), spinal fracture or degenerative slipped disc (see our information sheets on cervical disc disease and thoracolumbar disc disease).

-Normal X-rays (radiographs) of the spine may show that the space where an affected disc lies looks narrower than normal, suggesting that some of the disc material has moved out of position, but more advanced investigations are necessary to see if a disc has actually ruptured and to assess whether or not it is pressing on the spinal cord.
-Of these advanced imaging techniques, an MRI scan provides the best method of investigating this condition.
-Instead of X-rays, MRI uses high powered magnets and a computer to generate images of the spine (this is the same technique and the same equipment which is used for body scanning in human patients).
-MRI provides information not only on the health and position of the discs in the spine but also on the nature of any injury to the spinal cord.
+X-rays of the spine may show that the space where an affected disc lies looks narrower than normal, suggesting that some of the disc material has moved out of position.
+More advanced investigations are necessary to see if a disc has actually ruptured and to assess if it is pressing on the spinal cord.
+An MRI scan provides the best method of investigating this condition.
+MRI uses high powered magnets and a computer to generate images of the spine and provides information not only on the health and position of the discs in the spine but also on the nature of any injury to the spinal cord.
 This makes diagnosis more accurate and assists greatly in deciding the best course of treatment for the individual patient.
-Myelography is an alternative imaging technique which can be used for investigating spinal injuries.
-This involves injecting a dye (contrast agent) around the spinal cord and obtaining multiple X-rays to assess the flow of the dye, to see if it is interrupted at the site of the slipped disc.
-Injecting around the spinal cord is not without risk of causing further damage to already compromised nerve tissue, however.
-MRI is less invasive than myelography with less risk of side-effects, and for most patients MRI provides the best option for investigation.
-Both MRI and myelography require the dog to have a general anaesthetic.

-How can a traumatic disc extrusion be treated?
+How can a Traumatic Disc Extrusion Diagnosed be treated?

-Traumatic disc extrusions generally cause spinal cord concussion or bruising rather than resulting in ongoing pressure on the spinal cord (spinal cord compression).
-The damage done by concussion or bruising cannot be treated surgically, and as a result surgery is not usually of any value in treating cases of traumatic disc extrusion.
+Traumatic disc extrusions generally cause spinal cord bruising rather than squashing of the spinal cord.
+The damage done by the bruising cannot be treated surgically, and so surgery is not usually of any value in treating the injury.
 Instead, the patient needs to be given time to allow the damaged nerve tissue to recover.

 Supportive care and nursing after a traumatic disc extrusion are essential in order to aid recovery.
 Bedding needs to be well padded in order to prevent bed sores.
-Regular physiotherapy and, in some cases, swimming at a hydrotherapy unit can help function to be regained and assist in building strength.
+Regular physiotherapy and, in some cases, hydrotherapy can help function to be regained and assist in building strength.
 Some patients may require a catheter to be placed in the bladder temporarily to aid urination.

 The outcome in dogs with traumatic disc extrusions depends on many factors including the severity, nature and location of the spinal cord injury.
 The findings on the neurological examination and MRI scanning can help to predict the chances of recovery.

-Dogs that are paralysed and also cannot feel pain in their limbs are, sadly, unlikely to recover.
-However, the majority of less severely affected dogs will gradually improve over a period of weeks to months, to a point where they can freely exercise and have a good quality of life.
-A degree of weakness in one or more limbs and, occasionally, incontinence may persist in some dogs.
+Patients that are paralysed and cannot feel pain in their limbs are, sadly, unlikely to recover.
+However, the majority of less severely affected animals will gradually improve over a period of weeks to months, to a point where they can freely exercise and have a good quality of life.
+A degree of weakness in one or more limbs and, occasionally, incontinence may persist in some patients.
 Recurrence of this type of disc extrusion is very uncommon.